Michigan does not:

 - Require courts to notify people when they become prohibited from possessing firearms or ammunition under state or federal law due to domestic violence;

 - Require the surrender of firearms or ammunition by people who have become prohibited from possessing them under state or federal law due to domestic violence; or

 - Require law enforcement to remove firearms at the scene of a domestic violence incident.

 Michigan gives courts discretion to prohibit the purchase or possession of firearms by a person subject to a personal protection order.2

-For ex parte personal protection orders, the court must schedule a hearing on the motion to modify or rescind such an order within 14 days after the filing of a motion to modify or rescind.2 If the respondent has a license to carry a concealed weapon and is required to carry a weapon as a condition of his or her employment, and the personal protection order prohibits him or her from purchasing or possessing a firearm, the court is required to schedule a hearing on the motion to modify or rescind the ex parte order within five days after the filing of the motion to modify or rescind.3
+For ex parte personal protection orders, the court must schedule a hearing on the motion to modify or rescind such an order within 14 days after the filing of a motion to modify or rescind.3 If the respondent has a license to carry a concealed weapon and is required to carry a weapon as a condition of his or her employment, and the personal protection order prohibits him or her from purchasing or possessing a firearm, the court is required to schedule a hearing on the motion to modify or rescind the ex parte order within five days after the filing of the motion to modify or rescind.4

-In addition, Michigan law prevents any person subject to a domestic violence protective order or protective order against stalking from obtaining a handgun purchase license.4
+In addition, effective in early 2024, Michigan law prevents any person subject to a domestic violence protective order or protective order against stalking from obtaining a firearm purchase license.5

 Note that federal law prohibits all people subject to domestic violence protective orders issued after notice and a hearing from purchasing or possessing all firearms.

-In certain child abuse situations, the court may order the alleged perpetrator to surrender to a local law enforcement agency any firearms or other potentially dangerous weapons the alleged abusive person owns, possesses, or uses.5
+In certain child abuse situations, the court may order the alleged perpetrator to surrender to a local law enforcement agency any firearms or other potentially dangerous weapons the alleged abusive person owns, possesses, or uses.6